work7z/LafTools/README.md

 - Can be used over the web and with Docker
 - Extra helpers such as notes, manuals, etc...

-Example Preview:
+Preview:
 Here are some screenshots for you to preview how this toolbox works.

 # 🌠 Preview

-> LafTools is still under development, its dependencies, UI or prerequisites may changed as needed.
+> LafTools is still under development, its UI, dependencies or prerequisites may changed as needed.

 Preview(English):
 ![](https://github.com/work7z/LafTools/blob/dev/dev/images/preview-1.png?raw=true)